dos65/make/README.md

 ### Defining instances

-Speaking roughly, `Make` might be treaten as a typecless with the following signature:
+Speaking roughly, `Make` might be treated as a typeclass with the following signature:
 ```scala
 trait Make[F[_], A] {
   def make: Either[Conflicts, F[A]]